MingxiaGuo/Computer-Science/Artificial_Intelligence/Deep_Learning/notes.md

 to train the net, the output from forward prop is compared to the output that is known to be correct, and the cost is the difference of the two.
 The point of training is to make that cost as small as possible, across millions of training examples.
 To do this, the net tweaks the weights and biases step by step until the prediction closely matches the correct output.
 Once trained well, a neural net has the potential to make accurate predictions each time.
 This is a neural net in a nutshell.
-At this point you might be wondering;
-why create and train a web of classifiers for a task like classification, when an individual classifier can do the job quite well?
+At this point you might be wondering; why create and train a web of classifiers for a task like classification, when an individual classifier can do the job quite well?
 The answer involves the problem of pattern complexity, which we will see in the next video.

 # What are are convolutional neural networks?

+Conventional machine-learning techniques were **limited** in their ability to process **natural data in their raw form**.
+For decades, constructing a pattern-recognition or machine-learning system **required careful engineering** and **considerable domain expertise** to design a feature extractor that transformed the raw data (such as the pixel values of an image) into a suitable internal representation or feature vector from which the learning subsystem, often a classifier, could detect or classify patterns in the input.

 # Why is deep learning so powerful and what can it be used for?
 Be part of a rapidly growing field in data science; there's no better time than now to get started with neural networks.